Surviving one of the biggest earthquakes recorded in history

 I pay huge tribute to the military service members, the civilians who work on the base, and the volunteers who prepared for every detail to take care of the family members as they stumbled off the planes from the flights from Japan.

 All were exhausted.
-Many worried but they were greeted with tremendous warmth and compassion.
+Many worried, but they were greeted with tremendous warmth and compassion.
 This was the same phenomenon of graciousness I had experienced in Japan on base when the passengers were diverted after the earthquake.
 I was proud to be a small part of it.

-There are so many hidden heroes in this story.
-My deep respect goes to the staff at the Airman and Family Readiness Center who worked around the clock in Japan helping families from various bases in Japan evacuate.
+My deep respect goes to the Airman and Family Readiness Center staff, who worked around the clock in Japan helping families from various bases in Japan evacuate.

 I can't say enough about the Japanese people: how there was no looting, no stealing, only working together to rebuild, to find their loved ones, to assign themselves tasks to work as a unit.
 The Japanese are resolute people and they refused to be defeated.

 Imagine for a moment what it would be like to lose your family, your home, your life as you knew it.
-This is what the people near Sendai experienced.

 I watched myself cleaning my house almost in a robotic fashion and realized I was trying to have control over something again.
 I craved the familiar, to feel safe again.